Respecting your privacy

-The Policy covers JANA Investment Advisers Pty Limited ABN 97 006 717 568 (JANA or we).
+This Policy covers JANA Investment Advisers Pty Limited ABN 97 006 717 568 (JANA or we).
 We respect your personal information, and this Policy explains how we collect, use and disclose it, and your rights regarding personal information held about you.

 The types of information that we may collect and hold about you could include: